 I hope this article has shown you the exciting options you have for taking notes with your iPad.
-It’s now easier than ever to get the benefits of writing on paper without sacrificing the organization features of digital apps.
+It’s now easier than ever to get the benefits of writing on paper without sacrificing the organizational features of digital apps.

 Of course, to benefit from taking notes, you need to make it a habit.
 If you’re looking to build the habit of taking notes (or another productive habit), you’ll love our latest course.